LennaHammer/English/EVP/out/words_noun.md

 - The upgrade to version 5.0 costs $395.

 ## 3872. use ## noun
-nan be (of) any/some use
+ be (of) any/some use
 [B2]to be useful
 - Is this bag of any use to you?

 ## 3873. use ## noun
-nan be (of) no use
+ be (of) no use
 [B2]to not be useful
 - His advice turned out to be no use at all.

 ## 3874. use ## noun
-nan be no use doing sth
+ be no use doing sth
 [B2]used to say that trying to do something has no effect
 - It was no use talking to him - he just wouldn't listen.

 ## 3875. use ## noun
-nan make use of sth
+ make use of sth
 [B2]to use something that is available
 - We were encouraged to make use of all the facilities.